defiant00/whim-c/README.md

 // base - optional base class
 // new  - optional constructor

-// lists are resizable indexable collections of any type
+// lists are resizable indexable collections of any type denoted with ()
+// () is an empty list, (1,) is a list with one item (the comma is required to distinguish it from grouping)
+// (1, 2, 3) items are separated by commas, the final comma is optional
 // indexes start at 0
-list := [1, 2.3, 'hi', myObj, MyClass, myFunc]
+list := (1, 2.3, 'hi', myObj, MyClass, myFunc)
 list[1]        // this is 2.3
 list[2] = 42   // this has now changed from a string to an int
 // negative indexes are equivalent to list.length + index
 list[-1] = 'last item'    // this updates the last item in the list

+// sets are unordered and unindexed collections of any type denoted with []
+// sets cannot contain duplicates
+// Set() is the empty set
+set := [1, 3, "hi"]
+set.add("yay")
+set.contains(3)
+set[key]  // equivalent to set.contains[key]
+set.remove('hi')

+// maps are unordered indexable collections of key/value pairs denoted with []
+// [] is an empty map
+// items are represented as key (:: or :=) value, and separated by commas, the last of which is optional map := [ constantVal :: 'hi',

+  var := 3,

+  someFn :: fn
+    return 'hello'
+  /fn,
+]
+map.var       // 3
+map.someFn()  // 'hello'

 // Ranges
-[from..to(exclusive)]
+[from]..[to(exclusive)] [: step]
-// from always defaults to 0
+// from defaults to 0
-// to defaults to item.length if applicable list[..] is the whole list
+// to defaults to item.length if applicable

-// a range is stored as start and end and can be iterated [1..4].list() == [1, 2, 3, 4]    // convert to a list
-// can specify step
+// step defaults to 1
-[1..4, 2]
-[4..1, -1]
+1..3      // 1, 2
+..4       // 0, 1, 2, 3
+3..       // 3 to length - 1
+..        // 0 to length - 1
+1..4: 2   // 1, 3
+4..1: -1  // 4, 3, 2

 // a semicolon is an explicit empty statement for grammar ambiguities
 // this is myList[1]
 myList
 [1]
-// this is two statements, myList and a list literal [1] myList;
+// this is two statements, myList and a set literal [1] myList;
 [1]